vanboefer/lint_ii/src/lint_ii/visualization/text.md

 #### Why content words per clause?

 A clause is a group of words that contains a subject and a verb.
-A simple sentence contains one clause; longer sentences may contain additional clauses, for example subordinate clauses () or clauses connected with words like "and" or "because" ().
+A simple sentence contains one clause; longer sentences may contain additional clauses, for example subordinate clauses or clauses connected with words like "and" or "because".
+For this metric, the number of clauses is not important; what we analyze is the number of content words in each clause.

+A clause with a lot of content words is dense in information and is therefore more difficult to process and understand.
+For example, compare the sentence *"Ik verknalde het proefwerk."* with the sentence *"Ik verknalde het proefwerk Wiskunde gisteren bij het laatste schoolexamen."*.
+In both cases, the sentence contains one clause (one subject and one verb), but in the second sentence there is a lot more information, which is introduced through four extra content words (*Wiskunde, gisteren, laatste, laatste*).

+#### Calculating content words per clause

+We calculate the number of clauses in the sentence by counting the number of finite verbs, i.e., verbs that show tense.
+This is done using the spaCy fine-grained part-of-speech tag "WW|pv" (*werkwoord, persoonsvorm*).

+We claculate the number of content words by counting all words that have the following [parts-of-speech (POS)](https://universaldependencies.org/u/pos/): nouns (NOUN), proper nouns (PROPN), lexical verbs (VERB), adjectives (ADJ).
+To these, we also add a list of 70 manner adverbs, which we consider content words; other adverbs are not included since they are considered function words, in line with the original LiNT.
+For more information, see the [T-Scan manual](https://raw.githubusercontent.com/CentreForDigitalHumanities/tscan/master/docs/tscanhandleiding.pdf).

 ### Proportion of Concrete Nouns